artem-ine/artem-ine/README.md

 I'm Zeke, a front-end dev currently based in Paris.

 ## Where to find me

 - Over on LinkedIn: www.linkedin.com/in/ezekielravidat
 - On my portfolio: ___

+I am fluent in English and in French :)

 ## A collection of things I know how to use